Evangelical Lutheran Church of Ingria: Soviet era

 However, this situation did not last long.
 On April 8, 1929, by decree of the Presidium of the All-Russian Central Executive Committee, parochial education, youth groups, and all types of social services were prohibited.
-From 1928 to 1935, over 18,000 Ingrians were deported to Kazakhstan, Siberia, East Karelia and the Kola Peninsula as a part of Joseph Stalin's Five Year Plan.
+From 1928 to 1935, over 18,000 Ingrians were deported to Kazakhstan, Siberia, East Karelia, and the Kola Peninsula as a part of Joseph Stalin's Five Year Plan.
 In the spring of 1935, the NKVD was tasked with "the cleaning of the twenty-two kilometer border strip of kulak and anti-Soviet element".
-As a result, the Kuivozovsky Finnish National District ceased to exist - more than 1936 thousand people were expelled from it.
+As a result, the Kuivozovsky Finnish National District ceased to exist and more than 1936 thousand people were expelled from it.
 In 1930, Ingrians were resettled in Vologda.
-And by the 1940s, all Ingrian parishes had been closed, pastors and the most active parishioners either had emigrated or were repressed, and churches had their properties confiscated.
-68,000 Ingrians lived in the territories occupied by the Wehrmacht during World War II.
-In order to investigate the living conditions of the local population, a commission was created, which visited Gatchina, Pushkin, Krasnoye Selo, Tosno and Volosovo.
+By the 1940s, all Ingrian parishes had been closed, pastors and the most active parishioners either had emigrated or been repressed, and churches had their properties confiscated.
+About 68,000 Ingrians lived in the territories occupied by the Wehrmacht during World War II.
+In order to investigate the living conditions of the local population, a commission was created that visited Gatchina, Pushkin, Krasnoye Selo, Tosno, and Volosovo.
 Taking into account the opinion of the commission, in order to satisfy the spiritual hunger of the locals, in August 1942 the military chaplain Lieutenant Juhani Jaskeläinen was sent from Finland.
 In the spring of 1943, he was joined by pastors Jussi Tenkku and Reino Jylönen.
 About 20 communities began to operate again, confirmation classes were conducted, and the sacraments were performed.
 However, by 1943, in connection with the deportation of Ingrians to the Klooga concentration camp, the revival ended abruptly.
 The last service was performed by Pastor Reynaud Jylönen at St. Catherine's Church in Petrovo.

 Up until the 1950s, there were secret assemblies of believers among the Ingrians, mostly led by women.
-In May of 1949, Matti Kukkonen, a former member of the church council in Koltushskoye, returned from exile to Petrozavodsk, who, having settled in a private house on the outskirts of the city, began on his own initiative to conduct divine services, perform the sacraments, and confirm those who wished.
+In May 1949, Matti Kukkonen, a former member of the church council in Koltushskoye, returned from exile to Petrozavodsk.
+Having settled in a private house on the outskirts of the city, he began on his own initiative to conduct divine services, perform the sacraments, and confirm those who wished.

-In 1953, two surviving pastors, Juhani Vassel and Paavo Jaime, who as best they could, carried out the spiritual care of a small flock that had returned to their native places.
+In 1953, two surviving pastors, Juhani Vassel and Paavo Jaime, carried out, as best they could, the spiritual care of a small group that had returned to their native places.
 They settled in Petrozavodsk.
 Upon their return, the spiritual life of the community of Karelia was revived.
-People were again able to receive the Lord's supper, to participate in confirmation training.
+People were again able to receive the Lord's supper and participate in confirmation training.
 In the summer, pastors held spiritual meetings in cemeteries because of the large number of people.
 Often such meetings were reported and dispersed by the police.

 In 1958, the community in Petrozavodsk was visited by the Estonian Archbishop Jan Kiyvit, who gave advice on how to register the community.
 However, the application of the Ingrian Lutheran church to the Council for Religious Affairs under the Council of Ministers of the Soviet Union, which had 703 signatures, was rejected.